when-lambo/when-lambo/README.md

 - 👀 I’m interested in working with developers that can realise my ideas for different blockchain projects.
 - 🌱 I’m currently learning python - it's a start, but I am really here to meet people that have experience and can work with me.
 - 💞️ I’m looking to collaborate on blockchain projects - I manage the ideas and business side of things and let coders do what coders do best - CODE!
-- 📫 How to reach me - here is fine :)
+- 📫 How to reach me - https://twitter.com/Traderinthezone

 <!---
 when-lambo/when-lambo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.